|Hmmm…prime rib and spice drops. Tasty combination, Mr. Lyman!|

-As soon as we walked in the lobby of the Pearl Resort in plenty of time for our 1 pm buffet reservation in the Riviera Restaurant, I scoped out the plug in options finding there were plenty of possibilities.
+As soon as we walked into the lobby of the Pearl Resort in plenty of time for our 1:00 pm buffet reservation in the Riviera Restaurant, I scoped out the plug in options finding there were plenty of possibilities.

 |This was my entrée and dessert…delicious seafood.|

 Asking at the front desk if we could sit in the lobby and plug in our equipment after our meal, they happily obliged saying we could use the outlets and stay as long as we’d like.

 The thought of relaxing with power after the upcoming big meal was appealing, especially with the massive doors opening to the bay offered a cooling breeze.

 |The meat station had prime rib, ham and turkey.
 Tom had all three but I chose only the prime rib.
 Tom said the ham was great.|

 After checking in for our reservation, I wasn’t thrilled with the table selected for us with our name imprinted on a plastic coated card.
 It was too near the entrance to the dining room, the band and people coming and going out to the deck.
 It was noisy, making it nearly impossible for Tom to hear a word I said, with his bad hearing made worsened by background noise.

 |Check out the size of those slabs of prime rib and prawns.
 It was the most tender beef we’d had in months.|

 We decided to make the best of it and kept the selected table when we noticed the only other available table was too tiny for two diners, my camera and our computer bag on the floor.

 |This was my single plate, piled high.
 I didn’t eat the relatively uncooked green beans but found everything else terrific.|